filecoin-project/specs/porep.md

-# ZigZag: Offline PoRep Circuit Spec

-ZigZag is the Proof of Replication used in Filecoin.
-The prover encodes the original data into a replica and commits to it.
-An offline PoRep proves that the commitment to the replica is a valid commitment of the encoded original data.
+# Filecoin Proofs

+Filecoin Storage Miners collect new clients' data in a sector, run a slow encoding process (called `Seal`) and generate a proof (`SealProof`) that the encoding was generated correctly.

+A *Proof-of-Replication* proves that a Storage Miner is dedicating unique dedicated storage for each *sector*.

+PoRep provides two guarantees to Filecoin: (1) *space-hardness*: Storage Miners cannot lie about the amount of space they are dedicating to Filecoin in order to gain more power in the consensus; (2) *replication*: Storage Miners are dedicating unique storage for each copy of their clients data.

+# Filecoin Proof-of-Replication (PoRep)

+This spec describes the specific Proof-of-Replication used in Filecoin called *ZigZag*.

 ZigZag has been presented by [Ben Fisch at EUROCRYPT19](https://eprint.iacr.org/2018/702.pdf).

 #### ZigZag Overview

+The prover encodes the raw data into a replica and commits to it.
+A PoRep proves that the commitment to the replica is a valid commitment of the encoded original data.
+After receiving some random challenges, the prover generates a proof.

+Generating a `SealProof` in Filecoin from raw data requires the following steps:

+- Storage Encoding
+- Replication
+- Proof Generation

+##### Layers

 ZigZag PoRep is based on layering DRG graphs `LAYERS` times.
 The data represented in each DRG layer is the data encoded in the previous layer.
 The final layer is the replica (which in Filecoin terms is the sealed sector).